Charles Young (United States Army officer): Literary legacy

-Along with the legacy from acknowledgements and awards, Young has also taken on a presence in African-American art and literature.
-One of the most notable instances was a 1925 poem by Countée Cullen “In Memory of Colonel Charles Young.”
+Along with the legacy from acknowledgements and awards, Young has also taken on a presence in African American art and literature.
+One of the most notable instances was a 1925 poem by Countée Cullen "In Memory of Colonel Charles Young."
 The poem accurately predicts the legacy Colonel Charles Young would have for years to come.
-The poem uses imagery, including Charles Young's resting place in the cemetery where “above your grave the tom-toms throb/ and the hills are weird with light.”
-After Cullen describes a dark world that Young is emerged in, he ends with a hopeful message: “From your rich dust and slaughtered will/ A tree with tongues will grow.”
+The poem uses imagery, including Charles Young's resting place in the cemetery where "above your grave the tom-toms throb/ and the hills are weird with light."
+After Cullen describes a dark world that Young is emerged in, he ends with a hopeful message: "From your rich dust and slaughtered will/ A tree with tongues will grow."
 Cullen is implying that he believed Young was the start of a movement; as of 2014, African Americans make up more than twenty percent of active-duty Army members.

-W. E. B. Du Bois, who spoke at Young's eulogy, claimed that “the life of Charles Young was a triumph of tragedy.”
+W. E. B. Du Bois, who spoke at Young's eulogy, claimed that "the life of Charles Young was a triumph of tragedy."
 Young is also represented in painting and other art.
-Notably, a painting by J. W. Shannon titled “Portrait of Cadet Charles Young,” in which the background gives Young a glowing bright background to make him look saintly.
-The painting currently belongs to The National Afro-American Museum and Cultural Center, located in Wilberforce, Ohio.
+Notably, a painting by J. W. Shannon titled "Portrait of Cadet Charles Young", in which the background gives Young a glowing bright background to make him look saintly.
+The painting currently belongs to the National Afro-American Museum and Cultural Center, located in Wilberforce, Ohio.

 Popular culture depictions

-In the 2020 alternate history Shadows of Annihilation (ISBN 978-0399586279) by S. M. Stirling, Young is depicted as a major general commanding the 32nd Infantry Division, a colored unit in United States Protectorate of México.
+In the 2020 alternate history Shadows of Annihilation (ISBN 978-0399586279) by S. M. Stirling, Young is depicted as a major general commanding the 32nd Infantry Division, a colored unit in the United States Protectorate of México.
 Young is also featured in The Great Abraham Lincoln Pocket Watch Conspiracy, where he serves as second-in-command to Major Archibald Butt during a secret mission into the Belgian Congo.